edgi-govdata-archiving/wayback/CONTRIBUTING.rst

     $ make format
     $ make typecheck
     $ make test
+    $ make docs
     $ make help  # to see all the developer commands

 6. Commit your changes and push your branch to GitHub::